strawberr0/Cybernetics/README.md

 ## 3. Cybernetics MCP Server — Usage Guide

 Cybernetics is a **first-class MCP server** that exposes its adapters and agent templates as tools over the Model Context Protocol.
-Any MCP client (Claude Desktop, Cursor, Windsurf, etc.) can connect to it.
+Any MCP client (Antigravity, Claude Code, Cursor, Devin, Vims etc.) can connect to it.

 ### 3.1 What Is the Cybernetics MCP Server?